-The CITB SEATS course focuses on construction site environmental issues.
+The CITB Site Environmental Awareness Training Scheme or (SEATS) course focuses on construction site environmental issues.
 If booked in-house, the course can also be tailored towards a specific company or sector.

 How long is the SEATS course?

 When does my SEATS certificate expire?

 You can claim up to £30 as long as you provide us with your CITB Levy number either at the time of booking or on the day of the course.

 The delegate must have a good knowledge of written and spoken English.
 Photographic ID and the delegates national insurance number must be provided on the first day of the course.

 By the end of the course, the delegate will:

 - Have the basic environmental knowledge that is required from major contractors

 - Understand and be able to carry out best-practice methods on site

 - Be able to monitor acceptable and relevant legislation